 The historical financial results of our Obagi Skincare and Milk Makeup businesses included in this Report do not reflect the financial condition, results of operations or cash flows each would have achieved as a standalone company during the periods presented or those we will achieve in the future.
-This is primarily the result of the following factors: (a) we incurred significant costs as a result of the Business Combination and the restatement of our financial statements, including legal, financial advisory and accounting fees, (b) we will continue to incur additional costs related to public company reporting, investor relations and compliance with the Sarbanes-Oxley Act that neither Obagi nor Milk had as they were not public companies; and (c) our capital structure is different from that reflected in historical financial statements for the Predecessor Periods, which include only the business of Obagi.
-Our financial condition and future results of operations could be materially different from amounts reflected in the historical financial statements included elsewhere in this Report, so it may be difficult for investors to compare our future results to historical results or to evaluate our relative performance or trends in our business.
+This is primarily the result of the following factors: (a) we incurred significant costs as a result of the Business Combination and the restatement of our financial statements, including legal, financial advisory and accounting fees, (b) we will continue to incur additional costs related to public company reporting, investor relations and compliance with the Sarbanes-Oxley Act that neither Obagi nor Milk had as they were not public companies; and (c) our capital structure is different from that reflected in historical financial statements of operations could be materially different from amounts reflected in the historical financial statements included elsewhere in this Report, so it may be difficult for investors to compare our future results to historical results or to evaluate our relative performance or trends in our business.